NicolasRannou/mwa/assignment-01/README.md

+Step 1 - Completed

+Step 2 - Completed

+Step 3 - Completed

 Mobile user experience:

-- Not easy to enter note(too far from title)
+- Not easy to enter notes on mobile (when click on the title field, the keyboard comes out and hides the message field)
-- Test/escape user input
-- Check for JSON support and handle it with json2.js if not supported
+- Check for JSON support and handle it with json2.js if not supported We might actually not have to test it: http://caniuse.com/#search=JSON
-- Check for localStorage support and handle it with cookies if not supported
+- Check for localStorage support and handle it with cookies if not supported We might actually not have to test it: http://caniuse.com/#search=localstorage Only opera mini issues.
+- Check for CSS features such as gradient
 - Responsive layout

 Mobile delivery: